 1. Reusable Cloth Napkins

 Cloth napkins are the perfect replacement for disposable ones.
-They are durable, washable, and incredibly versatile.
-Instead of throwing it away after use, you can wash and reuse it hundreds of times.
+They are durable, washable, and highly versatile.
+Instead of throwing a napkin after use, you can wash and reuse it hundreds of times.
 Not only will you save money in the long run, but you’ll also cut down on paper waste.

 So, next time you’re sitting down for a meal, reach for a cloth napkin and skip the tissue paper.